Transition Notebook Overview

 Library Services and Technology Act (LSTA) Grants

-Federal funds awarded to ICfL from the Institute of Museum and Library Services (IMLS) through its Library Services and Technology Act (LSTA).
+Federal funds awarded to the ICfL from the Institute of Museum and Library Services (IMLS) through its Library Services and Technology Act (LSTA).
 These grant funds are utilized in support of the ICfL’s programs and services.

 Youth Services